 Anne Donovan was born November 1, 1961 in Ridgewood.
-She and her older sister, Mary, were exceptional basketball players in youth leagues and junior high.
+She was the youngest of eight children.
+Anne and her older sister, Mary, were exceptional basketball players in youth leagues and junior high.
 Anne stood 6–1 when she entered Paramus Catholic High School.
 She eventually grew to 6–8 and led the Paladins to two undefeated seasons and a pair of state championships.

 Anne was named the National Player of the Year in 1978–79, after she averaged 25 points and 17 rebounds a game.
 Given her pick of colleges (she was a solid A– student) she accepted a scholarship to Old Dominion University, a school with a great women’s basketball heritage.

 Anne was one of the youngest players on the winning US team at the 1978 and 1979 Olympic Festival tournaments.
-Sadly, Team USA did not go to the 1980 Olympics because of a boycott.
+Sadly, Team USA did not go to the 1980 Olympics in Moscow because of the U.S. boycott of the Soviet Union.
 That disappointment was tempered by the AIAW national championship Old Dominion won in 1980.
 In the title game against Tennessee, she swatted 10 shots and pulled down 17 rebounds.